 Department of Health & Social Care – COVID-19 updates https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 Advice for the public- https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public

 As with any pandemic, things can change quickly and unpredictably.
-To ensure you have the latest information regarding COVID-19 we will make regular updates as and when necessary in accordance with government and WHO updates.
+To ensure you have the latest information regarding the Coronavirus, we will make regular updates as and when necessary in accordance with government and NHS England guidelines.

 If you would like to speak with someone about the coronavirus, please call the office on 0330 094 5511.